Adamz12/post-install-config/README.md

 On the Windows VM, open a web browser and navigate to: http://localhost/osTicket/scp/login.php

-When prompted, enter:
+When prompted, enter: admin credentials

-Username: Adam1

-Password: Cyberman111!

 Click Login to reach the osTicket dashboard.
 </p>